West Virginia Code

 (f) The State Tax Commissioner shall propose legislative rules and may promulgate such emergency rules as are necessary to implement the provisions of this article.

-(a) The State Fire Marshal may promulgate emergency rules and shall propose legislative rules for promulgation, in accordance with the provisions of article three, chapter twenty-nine-a of this code, to implement the provisions of this article, including:
+The State Fire Marshal may promulgate emergency rules and shall propose legislative rules for promulgation, in accordance with §29A-3-1 et seq. of this code, to implement this article, including:

 (1) Adopting by reference the most recent edition of APA Standard 87-1;